 In the Company's Annual Report on Form 10-K for December 31, 2018, management stated that there was substantial doubt about the Company's ability to continue as a going concern due to its limited capital resources, and the Company's independent registered public accounting firm emphasized this matter in its report to the shareholders and the Board of Directors.
-At that time, management prepared a plan to mitigate this doubt, which was implemented during the current period.
+At that time, management prepared a plan to mitigate this doubt, which included an equity raise that subsequently provided the Company with \$12.4 million of net new funds in 2019.